Share

 How to propagate Alocasia?

-Amazon shield, Alocasia amazonica (Polly): A classic variety with sharp veins in the shiny leaves
+Amazon shield, Alocasia amazonica (Polly): A classic variety with sharp veins on the shiny leaves

 There are many exciting Alocasia varieties to choose from, from those with large leaves to those with more slender and elegant shapes.

-- Alocasia jacklyn: A rare, lobed Alocasia from Sulawesi in Southeast Asia
+- Alocasia jacklyn: A lobed and unusual Alocasia from Sulawesi in Southeast Asia.

 - Alocasia cuprea red: Known for its metallic, reddish leaves.